DevEngageLab/push-sdk-swift/README.md

   ○ Foundation.framework
   ○ UIKit.framework
   ○ Security.framework
-  ○ libz.tbd（Xcode 7 以下版本是 libz.dylib）
+  ○ libz.tbd
+  ○ UserNotifications.framework
-  ○ UserNotifications.framework（Xcode 8 及以上）
+  ○ libresolv.tbd
-  ○ libresolv.tbd（Xcode 7 以下版本是 libresolv.dylib）
   ○ libsqlite3.tbd

 ##### Build Settings

-如果你的工程需要支持小于 7.0 的 iOS 系统，请到 Build Settings 关闭 bitCode 选项，否则将无法正常编译通过。

-* 设置 Search Paths 下的 User Header Search Paths 和 Library Search Paths，比如 SDK 文件夹（默认为 lib ）与工程文件在同一级目录下，则都设置为 "$(SRCROOT)/{静态库所在文件夹名称}" 即可。
+* Set the `User Header Search Paths` and `Library Search Paths` under `Search Paths`.
+For example, if the SDK folder (default is lib) and the project file are in the same directory, set them to "$(SRCROOT)/{name of the folder where the static library is located} ".

 ##### Capabilities

-如使用 Xcode 8 及以上环境开发，请开启 Application Target 的 Capabilities->Push Notifications 选项。

-如使用 Xcode 10 及以上环境开发，请开启 Application Target 的 Capabilities-> Access WIFI Infomation 选项。
+If you are developing using Xcode 8 or above environment, please turn on the `Capabilities->Push Notifications ` option of Application Target.

+If you are developing using Xcode 10 or above environment, please turn on the `Capabilities->Access WIFI Infomation` option of Application Target.

 #### Cocoapods 导入